 There are several features that Duda has bulit-in, which no competitor has, including automatic marketing on Facebook, Google Shopping, eBay, and Amazon.

-Weebly, like Duda, allows even the least artistic of us to build a gorgeous site.
-The themes that Weebly offers are of extremely high quality, although there are not as many of them as we would have liked.
+The original Weebly tool, like Duda, allows even the least artistic of us to build a gorgeous site.
+The themes that it offers are of extremely high quality, although there are not as many of them as we would have liked.

 In our opinion, Weebly does the best job of ensuring that you can’t mess up your site design.
 Whenever you add widgets, they are styled (colors, fonts, shape) to look proper on the section of the page where you place them.
 The Weebly editor arranges content very nicely, and when you add a widget, other widgets are moved accordingly, and the margins and padding are set so that everything looks like it belongs.